vega-adrian/vega-adrian/README.md

 I am a Data Scientist, PhD, with a background in Telecommunications Engineer (BSc, MSc and PhD) and with a Master in Big Data Analytics and Data Science.

 - 🔭 I’m currently working as a Senior Data Science in Mapfre.
-- 👨🏻‍🏫 I hold an asaociate professor in two universities: Carlos III of Madrid and Universidad Europea, where I teach Neural Networks and Statistics and Probability.
+- 👨🏻‍🏫 I hold an associate professor position in two universities: Carlos III of Madrid and Universidad Europea, where I teach Neural Networks, Statistics and Probability and Cloud.
 - 🌱 I’m currently learning all about MLOps and how to design fully operative ML platforms.

 ## Tools